waseem/tracker/README.md

 9. Visit a Shortlink in your browser like *localhost:4567/123* (`123` is id) or *localhost:4567/foo* (`foo` is slug).

+10. Visit *localhost:4567/dashboard* for information on Queue and Cache.

 Executing Tests
 ---------